dansmyers/Algorithms/Challenge_Projects/2-The_Lost_Sprint.md

 Therefore, if we start with *P* as a problem that we know to be hard, we can use this technique to show that a new problem *Q* must also be hard, **at least as hard as *P***.
 This technique is called a **reduction**, because it "reduces" an instance of problem *P* to problem *Q*.

-Through reduction, we can build up a chain of problems that could all be used to solve each other.
+Through reduction, we can build up a chain of problems that could be used to solve each other.
 Because an efficient algorithm for any problem in the chain implies an efficient solution for all the others, we can say that they are all of "equal" difficulty, even if the different problems don't appear to have anything in common with each other.